 When the Allies invaded, they brought food and medical supplies.
-American soldiers charged with Italy’s recovery, mingled with villagers.
-They answered questions about America, cars, supermarkets, and schools.
-They stoked the villagers’ hope for a better future.
+American soldiers charged with Italy’s recovery mingled with villagers.
+They answered questions about America, the cars, and the food markets, stoking the villagers’ hope for a better future.
 But for single Italian women, their hope for the future was marriage.
 Reality slapped them in the face because most men drafted to fight for Mussolini died, disappeared, or went AWOL.